Joe Stafford

 Joseph Stafford (10 March 1918 – 17 June 2000) was a Gaelic footballer who played for the Cavan county team.

 Playing career

 Stafford played at right full forward and was a prolific goalscorer for Cavan in the 1940s.
 He is 9th in All-time top Ulster goalscorers chart.
 His goal was crucial in securing Cavan's famous victory in the All-Ireland Senior Football Championship Final in Polo Grounds, New York in 1947.
-He helped Cavan retain the title the following year against Co.
-Mayo.
+He helped Cavan retain the title the following year against County Mayo.
 He also won a National Football League medal in 1949/50 season.
 Joe Stafford was the first man to be sent off in an All-Ireland final.
 He had been ordered off with fifteen minutes left in the 1943 All-Ireland Senior Football Championship Final against Roscommon.
 His nephew, Jimmy Stafford, also played with Cavan in the 1960s and 1970s.